 map.pushPromise(loadPromise);

 }

+Notice that after the shader_resources init() function, the loading of the two GLSL shader files would have begun.
+At this point, it is not guaranteed that the loading operations are completed and the SimpleShader object may not have been created.
+However, the promise that is based on the completion of these operations is stored in the resource_map mOutstandingPromises array.
+For this reason, it is guaranteed that these operations have completed by the end of the resource_map waitOnPromises() function.

-Modify SimpleShader to Retrieve Shader Files
+Modify SimpleShader to Retrieve the Shader Files

 With the understanding that the GLSL shader files are already loaded, the changes to the SimpleShader object are straightforward.
 Instead of synchronously loading the shader files in the loadAndCompileShader() function, the contents to these files can simply be retrieved via the text resource.

-TEMP TEXT
+Edit the simple_shader.js file and add an import from the text module for retrieving the content of the GLSL shaders.

 import * as text from "./resources/text.js";

-Since no loading operations are required, you should change the loadAndCompileShader() function name to simply compileShader() and change the file-loading commands to text resource retrievals.
-Notice to function remains largely the same except the loading has already been handled and thus the shader text files can be retrieved easily.
-Also
+Since no loading operations are required, you should change the loadAndCompileShader() function name to simply compileShader() and replace the file-loading commands by text resource retrievals.
+Notice that the synchronous loading operations are replaced by a single call to text.get() to retrieve the file content based on the filePath or the unique resource name for the shader file.

 function compileShader(filePath, shaderType) {